-The student who has not had the equivalent of first year college Latin in high school will have to make this up in college but may not count the credit which he earns in freshman Latin toward the 125 semester hours required for the degree.
+‡The student who has not had the equivalent of first year college Latin in high school will have to make this up in college but may not count the credit which he earns in freshman Latin toward the 125 semester hours required for the degree.
+This provision will go into effect September 1962.